AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 **Q**: My settings are not persisted between my IDEs!

 **A**: Yes, this is because third-party plugins are not (yet) synchronizeable by the _Sync Settings_ feature.
-Therefore you need to configure each IDE independently.
+Therefore, you need to configure each IDE independently.
 However, since Look and Feels ARE synchronized, this can lead to inconsistencies between the look and feels, like for instance having `Darcula` instead of your chosen theme.

 As a result, it is recommended to not rely too much on the Sync feature for now.
 Configure the two instances independently and try not to change settings too often.

 **NEW**

-**Q**: I use two computers and while everything is fine in the first one, when I check the second one it is completely messy, some windows are empty, or I am getting Darcula even though I configured Material Oceanic...
+**Q**: I use two computers and while everything is fine in the first one, when I check the second one it is completely messy, some windows are empty, or I am getting Darcula even though I configured Material Oceanic…

 **A**: This is probably because you are using JetBrains's **Sync Settings** feature.
 While this is a great feature when you have multiple computers, unfortunately it does not sync third party settings, and as a result settings from the plugin are not synchronized between machines.
 And since Themes/Look and Feels are indeed synchronized, this would cause some weird behaviors like the ones mentioned previously.

-If you need to use Sync Settings, then I'll suggest to disable synchronizing look and feels/themes.
+If you need to use Sync Settings, then I'll suggest disabling the synchronization of look and feels/themes.
 Or use the Lite version of the plugin which should be working fine.

 **Q**: Where have all the icons gone?

 **A**: Since 5.0.0 all icons related settings have been moved to the [Atom Material Icons plugin](https://plugins.jetbrains.com/plugin/10044-atom-material-icons), another plugin developed by the Material Theme team.
 This is in order to encourage developers to develop _Icon Themes_, since the plugin is now free of icons.

-**Q**: I've downloaded a theme from the Plugins Page and now I'm seeing texts that are not themed, or checkboxes that are wrongly colored, etc...
+**Q**: I've downloaded a theme from the Plugins Page and now I'm seeing texts that are not themed, or checkboxes that are wrongly colored, etc…

 **A**: This is because these are native themes, and such themes use the Theme API provided by JetBrains rather than the API used by the Material Themes.
 Even though the plugin tries to convert it to its own format, it won't be as good as the originals.
-Still it should be as similar as possible, so there shouldn't be any critical issues.
+Still, it should be as similar as possible, so there shouldn't be any critical issues.
 In that case, please report to the repository's issues.